abcnews/jquery-accessibleSpinner/README.md

 ## Getting started

-AccessibleSpinner can be used in any browserify project out of the box.
-Just `require()` it and then call the install method before using.
+AccessibleSpinner can be used in any browserify or AMD project out of the box.
+Just `require()` it.

+For global browser environments, you can use add one of the JavaScript files in the `dist` folder to your page.

+If JQuery isn't available when the AccessibleSpinner script is loaded, don't sweat it.
+Just call installPlugin() when you're ready.

 	AccessibleSpinner.installPlugin();

-For global browser environments, you can use add one of the JavaScript files in the `dist` folder to your page.
-You'll need to make sure the script is added after JQuery.

 **Note:** No styling has been included in this library.
 It's up to you to style the spinner however you want.

 ### Usage

-Once you've added the script (and installed it if using Browserify) you can instantiate the spinner like so:
+Once you've added the script (and installed it if you need to) you can instantiate the spinner like so:

 	var spinner1 = $('#loadHere').spinner();
 	var spinner2 = $('#loadHere').spinner({